 SECTION 1.
 Section 24 of Chapter 151A of the General Laws is hereby amended by inserting after subsection (c) the following subsection:-

-(i) Notwithstanding section 29(a) of chapter 151A of the General Laws, the director of unemployment assistance shall pay to an individual in total unemployment and who is otherwise eligible for benefits, whose average weekly wage in his base period exceeds sixty-six dollars, for each week of unemployment an amount equal to seventy-five percent of his average weekly wage in the base period, rounded to the next lower full dollar amount, but not more than 75% of the average weekly wage of employees covered by this chapter, if an ongoing declaration of a state of emergency exists, including any public health or public safety crisis; provided further, that any unemployment assistance furnished during a state of emergency shall not count towards an individual’s overall unemployment benefit in the aggregate and shall not be included in determining eligibility for benefits under this chapter for the purposes of any benefit year when no state of emergency has been ordered.
+(i) Notwithstanding section 29(a) of chapter 151A of the General Laws, the director of unemployment assistance shall pay to an individual in total unemployment and who is otherwise eligible for benefits, whose average weekly wage in his base period exceeds sixty-six dollars, for each week of unemployment an amount equal to seventy-five percent of his average weekly wage in the base period, rounded to the next lower full dollar amount, but not more than 75% of the average weekly wage of employees covered by this chapter, if an ongoing declaration of a state of emergency exists, including any public health or public safety crisis; provided further that the director of unemployment assistance shall continue to pay the weekly benefit rate for one year after the emergency declaration has been lifted; provided further, that any unemployment assistance furnished during a state of emergency shall not count towards an individual’s overall unemployment benefit in the aggregate and shall not be included in determining eligibility for benefits under this chapter for the purposes of any benefit year when no state of emergency has been ordered.

-(i) Notwithstanding section 29(b) of chapter 151A of the General Laws, the director of unemployment assistance shall pay, to an individual in partial unemployment and otherwise eligible for benefits, the difference between his aggregate remuneration with respect to each week of partial unemployment and the weekly benefit rate to which he would have been entitled if totally unemployed; provided, however, that earnings up to two-fifths of his weekly benefit rate shall be disregarded; and provided further that this payment occurred immediately prior, during or immediately after a public health or public safety emergency and in accordance with Section 25A of this chapter.
+(i) Notwithstanding section 29(b) of chapter 151A of the General Laws, the director of unemployment assistance shall pay, to an individual in partial unemployment and otherwise eligible for benefits, the difference between his aggregate remuneration with respect to each week of partial unemployment and the weekly benefit rate to which he would have been entitled if totally unemployed; provided, however, that earnings up to two-fifths of his weekly benefit rate shall be disregarded; and provided further that this payment occurred immediately prior, during or immediately after a public health or public safety emergency and in accordance with Section 25A of this chapter; provided further that the director of unemployment assistance shall continue to pay the weekly benefit rate for one year after the emergency declaration has been lifted.
 In no case shall the amount of earnings so disregarded plus the weekly benefit rate equal to or in excess of the individual's average weekly wage.
 Such partial benefit amount shall be rounded to the next lower full dollar amount if it includes a fractional part of a dollar.
 Nothing in this subsection shall cause a full denial of benefits solely because an individual left a part time job, which supplemented primary full-time employment, during the individual's base period prior to being deemed in partial unemployment.

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.